Sexual behavior and knowledge that "too adult" for their age

 Fear or dislike of certain people or places

-Risky behavior such as delinquent acts, running away, drug or alcohol use, self-destructive/harming behavior.
+Risky behavior such as running away, drug or alcohol use, self-harm

-Begins to have new items such as money, clothes, or toys without reason
+New items such as money, clothes, toys or phone without reason

 Talk to kids about personal (body) safety by initiating ongoing age-appropriate conversations.
 Teach appropriate names for body parts.
 Avoid teaching nick names.